Enhanced Spatial Clustering of Single-Molecule Localizations with Graph Neural Networks: Methods

-where $\left[ , \right]$ denotes concatenation, $\mathcal{N}_i$ is the neighborhood of node $i$, and the functions $\phi$ and $\psi$ represent linear layers followed by a ReLU activation, which map the output into a 256-dimensional space.
+where $\left[ , \right]$ denotes concatenation, $\mathcal{N}_i$ is the neighborhood of node $i$, and the functions $\phi$ and $\psi$ represent dense layers followed by ReLU activations, which map the output into a 256-dimensional space.

-In these operations, the hidden representations play a crucial role in progressively refining the understanding of each node's context within the graph.
+In these operations, the hidden representations play a crucial role in progressively refining the understanding of each node's context within the graph (see \nameref{sec:rec_steps}).
 It is important to note that, for updating the hidden node features $\mathbf{u}^{k+1}_i$, we purely rely on the updated edge hidden states $\mathbf{f}^{k+1}_{ij}$, without including skip connections to the current node hidden states, which is common in various flavors of message passing~\cite{battaglia2018relational}.
-The rationale for this choice is to better equip MIRO to discern and emphasize the immediate structural context of each node.
-This choice has resulted in a substantial improvement in training stability.
+The rationale for this choice is to better equip MIRO to discern and emphasize the structural context of each node.

-At each step, the MIRO block further uses a learnable linear transformation to decode the updated hidden node features $\mathbf{u}^{k+1}_i$, generating a displacement vector in Cartesian space for each molecular localization.
+At each recurrent step, the MIRO block further uses a learnable dense layer to decode the updated hidden node features $\mathbf{u}^{k+1}_i$, generating a displacement vector in Cartesian space for each molecular localization.
 The objective of these learned displacements is, when summed with the localization coordinates, to shift localization belonging to the same cluster toward a common center, resulting in a compact representation of clusters within the SMLM point cloud, while leaving background localizations unaltered.